 Enclosure 5 of the 50.54(f) letter requested licensees to assess their means to power equipment needed to communicate onsite and offsite during a prolonged station blackout event and to identify and implement enhancements to ensure that communications can be maintained during such an event.
 Also, licensees were requested to assess the staffing required to fill all necessary positions to respond to a multi-unit event with impeded access to the site, or to an extended loss of all ac power for single unit sites.
 Licensees were requested to submit a written response to the information requests within 90 days, or provide a response within 60 days and describe an alternative course of action and estimated completion dates.
-The licensee proposed an alternative course of action and schedule for Ginna (Reference 10.2), which included a 90-day partial response (Reference 10.3).
+The licensee proposed an alternative course of action and schedule for St. Lucie (Reference 10.2), which included a 90-day partial response (Reference 10.3).
 The NRC acknowledged the schedule changes in a letter dated July 26, 2012 (Reference 10.4).

-By letter dated May 15, 2012, the NRC endorsed industry-developed guidance contained in NEI 12-01, "Guideline for Assessing Beyond Design Basis Accident Response Staffing and Communications Capabilities" (Reference 10.1) for the performance of the communications and staffing assessments.
-The licensee provided the communications assessment and implementation schedule for Ginna (Reference 10.5), and the NRC completed a staff assessment of the licensee's communications assessment (Reference 10.6).
+By letter dated May 15, 2012, the NRC endorsed industry-developed guidance contained in NEI 12-01, "Guideline for Assessing Beyond Design Basis Accident Response Staffing and Communications Capabilities" (Reference 10.1).
+The licensee provided the communications assessment and implementation schedule for St. Lucie (Reference 10.5), and the NRC completed a staff assessment of the licensee's communications assessment (Reference 10.6).

 Licensees responded to the staffing portion of the 50.54(f) letter in two phases to account for the implementation of mitigation strategies.
 Phase 1 staffing assessments were based on the existing station blackout coping strategies with an assumption of all reactors at the site being affected concurrently.
-The Phase 1 staffing assessment is only required for multiunit sites and, therefore, was not required for Ginna.
+The Phase 1 staffing assessment is required for multiunit sites and was completed for St. Lucie (Reference 10.7).
 In Phase 2, all licensees assessed the staffing necessary to carry out the mitigation strategies (Reference 10.9).
-The NRC staff issued a staffing assessment response letter (Reference 10.10) to licensees for the submittal.
-An onsite inspection using TI 2515/191 was conducted to verify that the emergency communications and staffing plans at Ginna have been implemented as described by the licensee (Reference 10.11).
+The NRC staff issued staffing assessment response letters (References 10.8 and 10.10) for each submittal.
+An onsite inspection using TI 2515/191 was conducted to verify that the emergency communications and staffing plans at St. Lucie have been implemented as described by the licensee (Reference 10.11).